-- In addition, Origen wishes to lift the souls of his hearers always to the altar above the heavens, to the goods of the world to come.
-Also, all things that are seen are a shadow of things to come.
+- In addition, Origen wishes to lift the souls of his hearers to the altar above the heavens, to the goods of the world to come.
+Also, all things seen are a shadow of things to come.

 - Being also stimulated by the works of the great Alexandrian editors, the classical Greek authors, and the pressing need of Christian philosophical speculation for a reliable text of Holy Scripture, Origen undertakes the gigantic work of revising the Septuagint text.

-Origen of Alexandria made his mark and became also the best known in the column containing the text of the Septuagint.
-He marked with a line those passages that are found in the Septuagint, but not in the Hebrew text; as for the passages that were missing in the Septuagint, he added them to it, from another Greek version, marking them with an asterisk.
+Origen of Alexandria made his mark and became the best known in the column containing the text of the Septuagint.
+He marked with a line those passages found in the Septuagint but not in the Hebrew text; as for the courses that were missing in the Septuagint, he added them to it from another Greek version, marking them with an asterisk.

 Quizlet about Origen of Alexandria